 Nickel wire is a low resistance wire used to make heating coils and can be used with VT (Variable Temperature) devices.
 Pure nickel is used because there is a linear relationship between resistance and temperature.
 As the coil heats, the resistance changes and the algorithm built into the processing chip of the electronic cigarette can determine the temperature from the resistance it is measuring.

 Nichrome is a popular resistance wire used to make heating coils, it is a nickel/chrome alloy.

 The ohm is the SI unit of electrical resistance and is named for Georg Simon Ohm, the German physicist who created Ohms Law.
-On atomizer heads it indicates the resistance measure of the heating coil as a numerical value.
+On atomizer heads, it indicates the resistance measurement of the heating coil as a numerical value.
 E.g. 1.8ohm.

 PG (Propylene Glycol) is a pharmaceutical grade diluent used in e-liquid.
 PG produces less vapour than VG and adds clarity to flavours.

 Person Vaporiser, another name for an electronic cigarette.